damafeez/portfolio.ng/README.md

 # porfolio.ng

-> Create beautiful portfolio websites (devs/designers)
+> Portfolio.ng is a simple webtool for creating beautiful portfolio websites for devs and designers.

+Still in development, check it out at https://portfolio-ng.netlify.app/

 ## Build Setup